Tedpac/personal-website/README.md

 ### Deployment

-Pushing the changes that are in the `main` branch will trigger a GitHub Actions workflow to deploy the changes to GitHub Pages automatically.
+Pushing the changes that are in the `main` branch will trigger an automatic deployment to Cloudflare Pages.

 ## Credits